 Can Visitors Stress Newborns?

 Loud noises and overstimulation can stress newborns.
-It’s best to keep visits short, calm, and quiet to avoid overwhelming the baby.
+To avoid overwhelming the baby, it’s best to keep visits short, calm, and quiet.

 Conclusion